Medical Schools with DEI Offices

 - recruit a talented pool of students, thereby expanding access to medical education to individuals from underserved communities.
 Cognizant that underrepresentation in medicine includes educational, economic, and other environmental determinants, CUNY School of Medicine considers these factors in its holistic recruitment of students.”

-“We are deeply committed to promoting diversity and sustaining a climate of inclusion.
-We strongly believe that diversity, as a driver for excellence, will prepare students to serve the needs of an increasingly multicultural patient population and will assist in working towards attaining health equity for all sectors of the community.”
+“We are deeply committed to promoting the representation of all and sustaining a climate of inclusion.
+We strongly believe that this is a driver for excellence that will prepare students to serve the needs of an increasingly multicultural patient population and will assist in working towards advancing health care for all sectors of the community.”

 Inclusive Excellence